Center for Jewish History: History

-In 2000, the center was opened after six years of construction and planning with a goal of creating synergy among the five member organizations, each offering a different approach to Jewish history, scholarship and art.
-This was one of the first attempts at uniting differing views on Jewish culture and resulted in the largest repository documenting the Jewish experience outside of Israel leading some to refer to it as the Jewish Library of Congress.
+In 2000, the Center for Jewish History was opened after a six year construction and planning phase.
+The center was created with the goal of creating synergies among the five member organizations, each offering a different approach to Jewish history, scholarship and art.
+This ambitious approach to building an archive dedicated to uniting different views of Jewish culture has formed the largest repository documenting the Jewish experience outside of Israel.
+The center's approach and large collection have led some to refer to it as the Jewish Library of Congress.

-In the late 1980s, Bruce Slovin, who was the chairman of YIVO, originated the concept of a unified center where the partners could share resources.
-The idea was triggered when he realized that the then home of YIVO, a mansion located at 86th and Fifth Avenue, was not able to meet the needs of its collections or visitors, resulting in an environment that was hazardous to the collection (it was not temperature-controlled) as well as made archival study difficult.
-The location on Museum Mile was not seen as an advantageous adjacency.
-Slovin saw YIVO and the partner organizations as being more academic-focused.
+In the late 1980s, Bruce Slovin, then chairman of YIVO, originated the concept of a unified center where academic-focussed partner institutions could share resources.
+The idea was triggered when he realized that the then home of YIVO, a mansion located at 86th and Fifth Avenue, was not able to meet the needs of its visitors or the proper storage of archival materials.
+The YIVO facilities at the time were not temperature controlled and resulted in an environment that was hazardous to the collection, and ultimately made archival study difficult.

 The Leo Baeck Institute was previously located at 129 East 73rd Street, and the American Jewish Historical Society, which had previously been a New York City-based institution prior to the early 1960s, was then located near Brandeis University in Waltham, Massachusetts.
 The Yeshiva University Museum was located in the Washington Heights neighborhood uptown.

 When it opened its doors to the public in October 2000, the center struggled with financial problems.
 In 2007, there were preliminary talks about a partnership with NYU's Skirball Department for Hebrew and Judaic Studies to the benefit of both organizations.
 In the end, the center and Skirball decided not to move forward.
 In 2010, the Center for Jewish History was able to raise $30 million to retire its construction debt.
 The amount was raised and donated by the chairman and founder of the center, Bruce Slovin; co-chairmen William Ackman and Joseph Steinberg; the Fairholme Foundation; and 19 other donors.
-These efforts meant that the center was debt-free.
+The fundraising efforts allowed the center to pay off its accrued debts.

 In 2012, the center received a top rating of four stars from the Charity Navigator non-profit evaluation service.

 In 2013, the Lillian Goldman Charitable Trust awarded the center a $1.5 million grant to establish a reference services division.

 Facilities

-The center is located in Manhattan's Union Square neighborhood, and is a four-building 125000 sqft campus built around a courtyard that has a central entrance on 16th Street.
-The center is made up of four previously existing buildings and two new buildings.
-The buildings are the former location of the American Foundation for the Blind/Helen Keller Institute.
-The cost of the complex was $4.4 million.
+The center is located in Manhattan's Chelsea neighborhood, and is a four-building 125000 sqft campus built around a courtyard that has a central entrance on 16th Street.
+The center is made up of four buildings from when the location served as the campus of the American Foundation for the Blind and two new buildings constructed by the center in 2000.